top of page

 We all have those moments when we feel stuck: with a small or large project; with a writing practice; with creativity in general.
 I've been through this, and I can help you get through it too.

-I write a free newsletter about getting unstuck.
+I write a free monthly newsletter about getting unstuck.
+Join the 2k+ subscribers on Substack

 I work with writers in a variety of ways.

-For edits of shorter pieces (essays, articles, short stories, or even a query letter or pitch), I offer a sliding scale of $125-$175 an hour.
+I edit shorter pieces (essays, articles, short stories, etc), for a sliding scale of $150-$200 an hour.
 One hour minimum.

-For more in-depth developmental book editing, please contact me for a quote.
+For more in-depth developmental book editing for works-in-progress, please contact me for a quote.

 • An introductory hour-long phone call or video chat, where we discuss your writing goals and process